-Peppermint bark is a mix of white chocolate, semi-sweet chocolate, and a hint of peppermint.
-The peppermint candy on top does not make it too minty!
+You may be wondering what flavor is peppermint bark?
+Peppermint chocolate bark is a mix of white chocolate, semi-sweet chocolate or dark chocolate, and a hint of peppermint.
+The peppermint candy on top (like crumbled candy canes) does not make it too minty!
 It actually adds a little crunch, with a nice peppermint finish.

 Can I add peppermint extract to melted chocolate?

 Yes!
 Just add the peppermint extract to the chocolate once it’s melted and stir in completely.
 Then, make the peppermint bark recipe as listed in the instructions for easy holiday candy recipes!

 What is the best way to crush peppermint candy?